ofbyfor/ofbyfor/README.md

 - Setting GitHub repositories
 - General Getting Started

+### Notice
-Seeking a small group of individual to work through the process in person.
-Considering the Sheridan County Public Library for a place to meet.
-If interested contact me at
+Seeking a small group of individual to work through the process using the website, GitHub and email.
+One of the objectives would be to, eventually, eliminate the need for email in the process.
+Yet initially the familiarity of most with email has real value in getting up and running sooner than later.

 <!--
 **ofbyfor/ofbyfor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.